Buying food is a necessity, but we might as well save a ton of money while we shop, right?

 This post may contain affiliate links – meaning I receive tiny commissions for purchases made through those links at no cost to you.
 Please read my disclosure policy for more information.

 Before you even head out the door, check the website or flyer from your favorite store, and see what is on sale.
 But how do you know if what they are advertising is a good price?

 Keep a price book or a spreadsheet

-The best way, is to keep track of prices of what you buy frequently in a price book.
+The best way is to keep track of prices of what you buy frequently in a price book.
 This idea is something that Amy Dacyczyn wrote about in The Tightwad Gazette – a newsletter that I used to get back in the…..well, let’s just say it was a long time ago.
 (All her tips and tricks have been compiled into three books – The Complete Tightwad Gazette, The Tightwad Gazette, and The Tightwad Gazette II.)

 After a while of buying the same things over and over again, you’ll just know when it’s a deal and when to pass.
 Keeping track of prices is the key to saving money on groceries!

 So check the store’s website and/or flyer, and see what they have going on this week.
 And be sure to sign up for the store’s

 A lot of the major grocery chains have rewards cards, where you only get the sale price if you have their card.
 Since there is no cost to you to get one, you should get the cards for all the stores in your area.

 Do an inventory check